shirleywang1137/ASTAR-pathfinding/README.md

 - `y` is the column number.
 - `value` is the cost or type of cell (N, C, CC, CN, or P) depending on the case.
 - `load` is the remaining charge value in the vehicle at that moment.

+*Time can also be interchangibly used instead of energy usage to minimize vehicle transport times as well!
+Many more variables can be added too to increase complexity and accuracy to real-life situations.